ncatlab/nlab-content/pages/0/0/8/0/10800/content.md

 ###### Proposition
 **(strong approximation form ideles)**

-The idele class group may be expressed as
+The idele class group, def. \ref{IdeleClassGroup}, may be expressed as

 $$
   \mathbb{Q}^\times \backslash \mathbb{A}_{\mathbb{Q}}^\times